EnesKilicaslan/Enhanced-k-Nearest-Neighbors/README.md

 # Enhanced-k-Nearest-Neighbors

-This is an implementation of k-nearest neighbors algorithm for multi-labeled documents
+This is an implementation of enhanced k-nearest neighbors algorithm for multi-labeled documents